o3de/o3de.org/content/docs/userguide/nvidia/physx/materials.md

 ---
-description: ' Use Physics materials to customize how an object reacts when it hits a surface in your &ALYlong; project. '
+description: ' Use Physics materials to customize how an object reacts when it hits a surface in your Amazon Lumberyard project. '
 title: Physics materials
 ---
 # Physics materials {#physx-materials}